Unified.to

 If you want to get the data contents of a file, either use the getFile API endpoint or take a File object from the listFiles API endpoint.
 Use the download_url field to fetch the contents of that file.
 How you fetch that data will be dependent on your programming language.

-For example, here is a code snippet to retrieve the contents of a file:
+For example, to retrieve the contents of a file:

 import { UnifiedTo } from '@unified-api/typescript-sdk';